EricMFink/PRcasebook/Chapters/Outline.md

 Cases

-# Part 5: Confidentiality and Privileges
+# Part 4: The Duty of Confidentiality

 ## Chapter: Confidentiality Under the Model Rules